-Breaking the Circuit: One Woman’s Journey to Rewire the HV Engineering Industry
+Connecting the Circuit | One Woman’s Journey to Rewire the HV Jointing Industry

-Q&A WITH FRAN : women in hv cable jointing
+Q&A WITH FRAN

 Q: What aspects of your work bring you the most satisfaction?

 Fran: The tangible impact of my work is incredibly rewarding.
-Whether it’s helping power hospitals, schools, or data centres, knowing I’m contributing to essential infrastructure is fulfilling.
+Whether it’s helping power hospitals, schools or data centres, knowing I’m contributing to essential infrastructure is fulfilling.
 I take pride in delivering high-quality work, and when others admire the results, it’s a great feeling.

 Q: You’ve highlighted the importance of mentorship.
 How did these relationships shape your career?